euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 This is done by firstly defining a function for each of the sides of the pixel in-question.
 That is, calculating the slope and the point of intersection.
 We’ll also require the area of the pixel.
 Next we loop over the bins that the pixel spans over and proceed to integrate the four functions we’ve previously defied in that interval.
 Taking the absolute value of the sum of all those contributions will give us the area of the pixel segment.
 The hard part here was to define the limits of each of the integrals in a way that wouldn’t hinder the performance by adding allot of conditionals.
 The contribution to the histograms is calculated in a similar fashion as before.

 Discussion on the statistics
 ----------------------------

 Using either of the two pixel splitting algorithms results in some side effects that the user should be aware of:
 The fact that pixels contributing to neighboring bin of the histogram creates some cross-correlation between those bins, affecting this way the statistics of the final results in a potentially unwanted manner.

 More paralleliztion
 ===================

-For faster execution, one solution is to use faster hardware, like for example Graphical Processing Units (GPU) or accelerators, for instance the Xeon-Phi from Intel.
+For faster execution, one solution is to use manycore systems, like for example Graphical Processing Units (GPU) or accelerators, for instance the Xeon-Phi from Intel.
 Those chips allocate more silicon for computing (ALU)